For EMBL fellows

 Related resources

 The structure of a group leader interview can be different depending on the academic institution (e.g. university or research institute), the specific position, and the country.
 It is essential to thoroughly research the department and institution where you are interviewing.
-Be prepared to discuss your research background and future directions, teaching experience, potential collaborations, and plans for securing future research funding in the potential following components:
+Be prepared to discuss your research background and future directions, teaching experience, potential collaborations, and plans for securing future research funding.
+For further details of what to expect, and how to prepare, see our handout linked in “take action” below.

 Related resources